With so many passive income apps out there, how do you know which ones are worthwhile? We did the research for you and are sharing the top 18.

 As one of the original and purest forms of passive income, real estate is as alive as ever—despite the digital world that envelops us on a daily basis.

-Fundrise pools users’ funds to raise money for large real estate investments around the world allowing you to invest in a low-cost, diversified portfolio of real estate.
+Fundrise pools users’ funds to raise money for large real estate investments around the world allowing you to invest in a low-cost, diversified investment portfolio of real estate.

 In addition to experimenting with real estate, you may want to explore passive income apps in the stock trading sector.